Tombo89/Beamicon-2-Posprozessor-with-probing-for-Fusion-360-/README.md

     <li></li>
     <li></li>
     <li></li>
-    <li>Einzelner Flaechenwinkel Y <b>not working correctly. got some problems with the angle or maybe x - y 0 positioning.
-Currently working on a fix</b></li>
+    <li>Einzelner Flaechenwinkel Y</li><b>not working correctly. got some problems with the angle or maybe x - y 0 positioning.
+Currently working on a fix</b>
 </ol>

 # Variables created by the Postprozessor